waku-org/docs.waku.org/docs/overview/reference/security-features.md

 ## [Security Considerations](https://rfc.vac.dev/spec/10/#security-considerations)

-In protocols like `Waku Store` and `Waku Filter`, where direct connections are required for the designated service, anonymity or unlinkability is not guaranteed.
+In protocols like `Store` and `Filter`, where direct connections are required for the designated service, anonymity or unlinkability is not guaranteed.
 This is because peers use their `PeerID` to identify each other during direct connections, making the service obtained in these protocols linkable to the beneficiary's `PeerID`, considered Personally Identifiable Information (PII).
-In `Waku Store`, the queried node can link the querying node's `PeerID` to the topics being queried.
-Similarly, in `Waku Filter`, a full node can link the `PeerID` of a light node to its content filter.
+In `Store`, the queried node can link the querying node's `PeerID` to the topics being queried.
+Similarly, in `Filter`, a full node can link the `PeerID` of a light node to its content filter.